mtzguido/ramon/README.md

 - That will require `CAP_SYS_ADMIN`
 - Report recursive (group) and individual (getrusage/wait4, or proc, kinda broken now)
 - OPTIONAL polling to show a graph of CPU/memory usage
+- make hierarchical: find current cgroup and nest within it

 NOTE: if the invoked process has several threads, they be accounte for together even in nonrecusive mode,